outdreamer/build-a-cure-1/docs/specific/implementation_guide.md

 	- automating the selection, position, optimization, & implementation of logical rules is possible with this analysis

+	- use cases:

 		- if the following code appears in this order:

 			if variable1 is None:
 				return False
 			return operation(variable1)

 			- variable1 is not checked for False (theres a gap in enforcement between the None & False definitions) so the operation could fail

 			if variable1 <= 0:
 				return False
 			return int(variable1)

 			- theres a potential gap in enforcement of data type, where variable1 might not be an integer even if its positive

 			if not variable1:
 				return False
 			if variable1:

 			- there's an unnecessary condition which is invalidated by prior code (if variable1 is not defined, it would never get to the third line, so the third line is unnecesary)

-		if not variable1:
-			return False
-		if variable1:
+	- tech debt:

+		- analysis & classification of known bug types

+		- function to identify new bug types

+		- function to identify known bug types in logic
+			- gaps in logic enforcement (variance gaps, assumptions)
+			- overlapping/repeated logic checks (extraneous validation)
+			- side effects that dont match function intent

+		- function to identify logic bug resolution methods:
+			- bug 'overlapping logic' has bug resolution method:
+				- identify isolated logic operations
+				- identify scope required of each operation
+				- identify required position of each isolated logic operation

 ## Variance Analysis

 	- alternative index, indexing objects by change/potential/uncertainty

+	- variance is semantically the opposite index (gap) to the filter index (limit)

+	- use case:

 		- this is the problem of adding/fitting/reducing structure from a gap in structure, which can be used to solve problems like:

 			- prediction
 				- which variables are explanatory, given what we can measure

 			- causation
 				- how alternatives can converge to the same level of variance or change patterns

 		- reducing gaps in rule enforcement to shapes or paths has its own set of rules

 		- this interface can also be used for specific attribute analysis, of properties that descend from concepts & take form in a specific problem space:
 			- the power concept interface (has implementations that look like trust, info, etc)
 			- the balance concept interface (has implementations that look like symmetry, justice, etc)

 ## Structural Analysis

 	- indexing objects by structure allows clear matching of useful structures to objects/attributes/types/rules

-	- answering questions like:
+	- this allows objects to be graphed in a standard way, which means translating objects like problems into a computable interface

+	- use cases:

 		- which objects are chained (cause, risk, variance, errors, gaps, limits)
 		- which are dimensions (isolatable attributes of change patterns)
 		- which have position
 		- that a type stack (which type values on different type layers) and a network/tree (type hierarchy) are useful structures to capture type relationships

-	- this allows objects to be graphed in a standard way, which means translating objects like problems into a computable interface

 ## Transformation Analysis

-	- this regards the potential to break down & format a problem into many different combinations of solved problems (optimal transport, linear algebra, etc) or known interfaces (type, intent)
+	- this regards the potential to break down & format a problem into many different combinations of solved problems (optimal transport, linear algebra, finding prediction function, etc) or known interfaces (type, intent)
 	- some sets are more adjacent than more optimal sets & may be a better investment for short-term gains

+	- example:
+		- when approximating area of an object that is similar to a square but has a convex arc instead of a side (like an opened envelope), it may be more efficient to:
+			- calculate the integral of the arc-ed shape and add it to the square area
+			- alternatively, if those functions arent available or if the arc is a very low angle and similar enough to a straight line:
+				- the arc can be broken into sub-lines & the area of those shapes calculated & then added to the square area

 ## Info Analysis